casperbp/mcrl2-mode/README.md

 Emacs Mode for mCRL2
 ====================

-This repository contains a rudimentary Emacs mode for mCRL2, with syntax highlighting and keybindings for calling mCRL2.
+This repository contains a rudimentary Emacs mode for mCRL2, with syntax highlighting and keybindings for [mCRL2](https://www.mcrl2.org/).

 Installation